MichaelBykov/Expect/Documentation/Reference/Assertions/EXPECT.md

 `EXPECT 1 < 2 <= 3`, `EXPECT 0 <= 0 < 1`, or `EXPECT 1 <= 1 <= 1`.
 Range expressions can be built for any type that has the appropriate comparison operators `<`, `<=`, as used in the range expression.
-Expectations can also be set for an expression that evaluates to a boolean, for example, `EXPECT isTrue()` or `EXPECT !someValue` are valid.

 All arguments in an expression will be extracted and displayed upon an assertion failure.